TehNut/AniSchedule/README.md

   ID of the anime which can be obtained from the series URL.
 Whatever channel this is used in is the channel the announcements will be made in.
 This follows the permission level set in the `.env` file.

+  A 👍 reaction indicates that adding this anime was successful.
+A 👎 reaction indicates that it was unsuccessful.
+An unsuccessful reaction could mean that the channel is already watching that anime or that the ID was invalid.

   eg: In the URL `https://anilist.co/anime/99263/Tate-no-Yuusha-no-Nariagari/`, the ID is `99263`.

 * `unwatch`